toychicken/lrg.io/content/sounds/_index.md

   - /images/cassette_hand_drawn.svg
 category:
 style: layout-vintage music
+cover:
+  alt: A hand-drawn cassette, like something from the 80s.
+aliases:
+  - /audio
 ---

 It feels a bit odd to say "I love music", because I find it hard to imagine a human that doesn't love music of some form or another.
 If you don't love music, this part of the site is probably not for you.